Rishabh-Mishra-1705/AWS-Firewall-and-Login-Alerts/README.md

 The firewall_changes_parser and consolelogin_parser will process logs and store necessary details in DynamoDB.
 The firewall_alert_parser will generate tickets based on the events captured in DynamoDB.
 Contributing
 Feel free to submit issues, fork the repository, and send pull requests.
 Contributions are welcome!

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.